Attention Deficit Hyperactivity Disorder

-It is common for children to have problems with attention, learning or behavior.
+It is common for children to have challenges with attention, learning or behavior.

-If your child or teen has problems with family, friends or school due to trouble with attention, learning or behavior that lasts longer than six months, they may have attention deficit hyperactivity disorder (ADHD) or a related disorder such as oppositional defiant disorder (ODD).
+If these challenges cause problems for your child or teen with family, friends or school and last longer than 6 months, they may have attention deficit hyperactivity disorder (ADHD) or a related disorder, such as oppositional defiant disorder.

-ADHD is the most common mental health problem of childhood.
-It affects up to 10% of the population and is more common in boys than in girls.
+ADHD is the most common mental health problem in children.
+It affects up to 10% of youth.

 What are the symptoms of ADHD?

-The signs and symptoms of ADHD in children and adolescents include age-inappropriate:
+The signs and symptoms of ADHD in children and teens include:

-- Impulsivity (butts into conversations, acts without thinking)
+- Being impulsive (butts into conversations, acts without thinking)

-To be diagnosed with ADHD, your child’s ADHD symptoms must:
+To be diagnosed with ADHD, your child’s symptoms must:

-- Cause problems at home or at school, or with peers
+- Cause problems (may be mild to serious) at home, at school or with peers

 What causes ADHD?

-ADHD is a neurodevelopmental disorder, which means there is impairment of the growth and development of the brain or central nervous system.
+ADHD is a neurodevelopmental disorder.
+It happens because of a problem with how the brain or central nervous system grew or developed.
 The circuits related to motivation, attention, organization and reward are affected.

 How is ADHD diagnosed?

-Since most children with ADHD have other problems, including learning or behavioral problems, it is important that these issues be evaluated and addressed as well.
+Many children with ADHD have other challenges, including learning or behavioral problems.
+It is important to diagnose and treat these issues as well.

 How is ADHD treated?

-Behavior modification therapy and medicine are the treatments that work best for youth with ADHD.
+Behavior therapy (also called behavior modification therapy) and medicine are the treatments that work best for youth with ADHD.

-In behavior modification therapy, you and your child’s teachers are taught how to work with your child on:
+In behavior therapy, you (and sometimes your child’s teachers) are taught how to work with your child on:

-- Making clear rules and consistently enforcing them
+- Making clear rules and enforcing them all the time

-- Using a daily home-to-school and school-to-home note to motivate the child at school and communicate between school and home
+- Using daily notes to communicate between school and home and motivate your child at school

-In most cases, stimulant medicines will be tried first to treat ADHD.
-Two types of stimulant medicines are used to treat ADHD symptoms:
+In most cases, providers prescribe 1 of these types of stimulant medicines to treat ADHD symptoms:

 - Methylphenidate products (such as Ritalin, Concerta and Daytrana)